5 things to do in Kilkenny City

 Majestic Kilkenny Castle on the River Nore in the centre of the city doesn’t look like a bargain, but it is… or was.
 Kilkenny’s famous Norman castle, home to the Butlers of Ormonde for nearly five centuries, was offered to the city of by the 6th Marquess of Ormonde for £50 in 1967.

-A tour will bring you to the Picture Gallery, and into the lavish library, with its claret silk damask curtains and French silk poplin walls.
-Don't feel like doing a tour?
-No problem: 500 years of history is condensed into a 12-minute film in the Medieval Room in the South Tower, and it's free – you only pay to go in to the rest of the castle!
+A guided tour will bring you to the Picture Gallery, and into the lavish library, with its claret silk damask curtains and French silk poplin walls.
+Don't feel like going on a medieval tour?
+No problem: 500 years of Irish history is condensed into a 15 minute film in the Medieval Room in the South Tower, and it's free – you only pay to go in to the rest of the castle!

 After a quick explanation of the rules, you'll be brought to an impeccably manicured pitch, and given a genuine ash wood hurley stick to try your hand at the game.
 The hard, leather-stitched ball is known as a sliotar – enjoy it, and good luck!

 The Black Abbey, built in the 13th century, is a world of candlelit serenity.
-It features the largest rosary window of its kind in Ireland, which contains an astonishing 10,000 pieces of ruby and sapphire glass and tells the story of Jesus Christ and his life.
+It features the largest stained glass window in Ireland, and is known as the "Rosary Window".
+It was built in the 19th century, and contains an astonishing 10,000 pieces of ruby and sapphire glass and tells the story of Jesus Christ and his life.

 The origins of Smithwick's Brewery date all the way back to 1231, when a few thirsty monks discovered ale when trying to purify water.
 Fast forward through 300 turbulent years of penal laws, world wars and poverty, and the brewery fell into the hands of the Smithwick family.
 The rest is, as they say, history, and this pale ale was being shipped worldwide by the 1800s.